joolstorrentecalo/gitlab-foss/doc/editor_extensions/gitlab_cli/index.md

 stage: Create
 group: Code Review
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Use the GitLab CLI (glab) to perform common GitLab actions in your terminal."
 ---

 # GitLab CLI - `glab`